colin-gourlay/sundown-sessions/src/content/releases/d/del-shannon/runaway-the-very-best-of-del-shannon/index.md

 ---
 ## About

-Runaway: The Very Best Of Del Shannon is a release by Del Shannon released in 2002-01-22.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Runaway.
+*Runaway: The Very Best Of Del Shannon* earns its place in the Sundown Sessions catalogue through “Runaway”, a selection that offers a direct route into Del Shannon's work.

+Heard in the context of the full release, “Runaway” is an invitation to explore beyond the track featured on the show.